alphagov/govspeak-preview/app/assets/markdown/guide.md

 This guide is for Mainstream publisher Govspeak.
 View the [Govspeak guide for Whitehall publisher](https://www.gov.uk/guidance/how-to-publish-on-gov-uk/markdown).

-Reason: Consistent capitalisation of Govspeak.
-Also, it makes sense to link to the github repository from the guide page rather than the 'preview' page.
-As we are sharing this with Whitehall publishers as a stopgap - maybe better to just direct them to the Whitehall markdown guidance so we don’t have to duplicate content?

 ##Acronyms

 List these in the following format at the end of the document and all occurrences will be marked up as acronyms: